izvakomi/izvakomi.github.io/_site/README.md

 - Searching from the ELAN files
 - Restructuring ELAN files with XSLT
 - Reading ELAN files into R
+- Making a database connection from FileMaker Pro into R
+- Exporting FileMaker Pro database as IMDI/CMDI XML, as learned from [Joshua Wilbur](http://www.skandinavistik.uni-freiburg.de/institut/mitarbeiter/wilbur)
 - Doing sociolinguistic research with documentary linguistics data
 - Exporting from ELAN to LaTeX
 - Synchronising audio and video with PluralEyes